Quantifying With Only Positive Training Data: Introduction

 For example, suppose we can use an intelligent sensor to count insects that belong to the \textit{Anopheles} mosquito genus, the vector of malaria, an infectious disease that affects more than 200 million people yearly.
 Even though we aim to count only a single class, the sensor will produce data points for other insect species in its vicinity.
-Taking into consideration that the number of insect species is estimated to be between six and ten million \citep{chapman2013insects}, it is unfeasible to build a dataset that reliably represents every non-target species.
+Considering that the number of insect species is estimated to be between six and ten million \citep{chapman2013insects}, it is unfeasible to build a dataset that reliably represents every non-target species.
 In another example, we may be interested in counting how many people in a social network would be interested in following a brand account.
-In this case, we only know which people already follow the a certain brand, from which we can induce the behavior of interested people.
-However, no data is available to model the behavior of users not particularly interested in this brand.
+In this case, we only know which people already follow a certain brand, from which we can induce the behaviour of interested people.
+However, no data is available to model the behaviour of users not particularly interested in this brand.

-In applications like these, we need a method capable of counting the target class while not directly modeling the behavior of other classes.
-In other words, we cannot assume any available data to be representative of the behavior of future observations that do not belong to the target class.
+In applications like these, we need a method capable of counting the target class while not directly modelling the behaviour of other classes.
+In other words, we cannot assume any available data to represent the behaviour of future observations that do not belong to the target class.

-The previous problem is in fact a major challenge that has been mostly overlooked by the Quantification community.
+The previous problem is, in fact, a significant challenge that the Quantification community has overlooked.
 Indeed, to the best of our knowledge, we were the first to address this setting within the Quantification literature \citep{denisOCQ2018}.
 In our previous work, we introduced the task of One-class Quantification (OCQ).
-In OCQ the goal is, from a training sample containing only data points belonging to the target class (positive data points), to induce a model that can estimate the prevalence of the positive class in a data sample containing unlabeled data points.
-We proposed two methods for achieving such a goal, the Passive-Aggressive Threshold (PAT) and One Distribution Inside (ODIn).
+In OCQ, the goal is, from a training sample containing only data points belonging to the target class (positive data points), to induce a model that can estimate the prevalence of the positive class in a data sample containing unlabeled data points.